Employee Manual - Field Employees - English

 Promotions

-It is policy to select from qualified people within the company as promotional opportunities arise.
-Promotions are based upon employee performance and company needs.
-If you desire a promotion or transfer you should let your supervisor know.
-The best time to do this is during periodic performance reviews.
+It is Company policy to select qualified internal candidates for promotional opportunities as they arise.
+Promotions are based on employee performance and company needs.
+If you desire a promotion or transfer, let your supervisor know — the best time is during periodic performance reviews.

 Complaints & Open-Door Policy

 Your work with us should be satisfying and rewarding.
-Since problems and complaints do arise from time to time, you are encouraged to take such matters to your immediate supervisor.
+Since problems and complaints do arise, you are encouraged to raise them with your immediate supervisor.
 Your problem or complaint will be addressed promptly before it becomes a serious irritant.

-If it is raining in the morning prior to the start of work, hourly field employees must call the designated phone number to see if they should report to work.
-If they (field employees) report to work without telephoning and are sent home, they will not be paid to show up time.
+If it is raining in the morning before work starts, call the designated phone number to see if you should report.
+If you report without calling and are sent home, you will not be paid.
+If rain begins after work has started, all employees get at least 2 hours of paid time.

 Continuity of Employment